 There is a nominal budget for conservation of material in the collections and the museum has been successful in past years in attracting grant-aid from various sources to undertake conservation projects.
-And, as mentioned above, the oil painting, 'Tanquerary Island, Kent' by W. Sidney Cooper is being considered for sale with proceeds ring-fenced to enable the conservation of other artworks, specifically 'The Children of the Thirteenth Marquess of Winchester' (c1812) by Thomas Stewardson.

 Each of the collections is managed by a curator who reports to the Head of Museums.
 Regular reports are also received by members and Cabinet.
-The curators manage the collection in accordance with policies that are approved by the Authority.
+The curators manage the collection in accordance with policies that are approved by the Council.
 Further information is provided in the Museum's Collections Management Policy which has been produced in accordance with national guidelines and is available on the Council's website.
-This is reviewed every five years; the latest review was approved at Cabinet in November 2011.